-The bad news: Only 7% of marketers say they have the ability to use real-time data to implement real-time marketing activities to their leads and customers, a CMO Council survey found.
+Bad news: Only 7% of marketers have the ability to use real-time data to implement real-time marketing activities to leads and customers, a CMO Council survey found.

-The better news: Nearly 70% of brands say they “scale customer-centered decisions and actions across function in the business” thanks to real-time analytics, per a Harvard Business Review report.
+Better news: Nearly 70% of organizations say they’re able to “scale customer-centered decisions and actions across function in the business” today, thanks to real-time analytics, per a recent Harvard Business Review report.

 Whether your organization is part of the 7% or 70%, one thing has become crystal clear:

-- Leveraging real-time data for real-time marketing is a primary reason so many companies — both B2B and B2C alike — are able to better nurture customers and scale their businesses.
+Leveraging real-time data for real-time marketing is a primary reason so many companies are able to better nurture customers and scale their businesses.

-When you examine brands that make the most of instantaneous first-party data access, one thing they have in common is they not only have the right processes in place, but also the right martech.
+Brands that make the most of instantaneous first-party data access have two things in common: They have the right processes in place — as well as the right martech.

 Here’s an interesting tidbit: Real-time marketing has been around for quite some time.

-Digital strategist David Meerman Scott was arguably ahead of his time by noting in 2011 (remember 2011?) that “marketing departments need someone who lives and breathes real-time [marketing].”
+Digital strategist and marketing industry influencer David Meerman Scott was arguably ahead of his time by noting in 2011 (remember 2011?) that “marketing departments need someone who lives and breathes real-time [marketing].”

-The differences for marketing teams who took advantage of real-time data back then (which were likely few and far between) versus companies with real-time marketing strategies today are twofold:
+The differences between marketers who leveraged real-time data back then (likely few and far between) versus those with real-time marketing strategies today are twofold:

-- Connecting with customers is far easier today, given the multitude of channels at their disposal: mobile apps, responsive websites, and Internet of Things devices, to name a few.
+- 1) Connecting with prospects and customers is far easier today, given the multitude of channels at marketing professionals disposal: mobile apps, responsive websites, consumers’ inboxes, and Internet of Things devices, to name a handful.

-- There is a growing preference (an expectation now, really) among consumers today that brands hyper-personalize messaging to them (but only when they provide consent for use of their personal data) to offer superior customer experiences.
+- 2) There is a growing preference (an expectation, really) among consumers that brands hyper-personalize messaging to them (but only when they provide consent for use of their personal data) to offer superior customer experiences.

-Real-time data means in real time — not hours or days
+Real-time data access means in real time — not in hours, days, or weeks

-Here’s a real-time marketing example that proves just why you need instant customer data access:
+Not weeks, days, or even 60 minutes from the time of request — but now.
+Here’s a real-time marketing example that proves why you need instant customer data access:

 - Objective: You want to commence with real-time messaging to certain customers in your database — a tactic used by brands across several industries: from retailers to restaurants — with the goal of serving said messaging to just one, targeted, potentially lucrative segment.